parse-community/docs/_includes/js/files.md

 ## Creating a Parse.File

 `Parse.File` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `Parse.Object`.
-The most common use case is storing images, but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).
+The most common use case is storing images, but you can also use it for documents, videos, music, and any other binary data.

 Getting started with `Parse.File` is easy.
 There are a couple of ways to create a file.
 The first is with a base64-encoded String.